top of page

 • Individual education plans for identified students

-• Co-ordination of Special Olympics
+• Special Olympics coordination

-• Provision of support for ORS-funded students.
+• Support for ORS-funded students

-Year 9 and 10 Supported Learning Classes
+• Supported Learning Classes

-Year 9 and 10 Strengthening English and/or Mathematics
+Strengthening English and/or Mathematics

-NCEA Level 1 English and Mathematics
+• NCEA Level 1 English and Mathematics

-Skills For Life Year 11 – 13
+Skills For Life (Years 11–13)

-• Self-management Strategies
+• Self-management strategies

-• Social and Cooperative Skills
+• Social and cooperative skills

 • Goal setting